Rajahamsam: Plot

-Chandran, a scion of a rich family comes to spend some time in a guest house in the mountains.
-He is heartbroken after the suicide of his girlfriend.
-His girlfriend was from a poor family.
-When Chandran tells his parents that he wants to marry his girlfriend, his rich father threatens his girlfriend's family.
-They refuse to let her marry Chandran and she dies by suicide.
+The movie's backstory is that Chandran, a scion of a rich family, had fallen in love with a girl from a poor family.
+When he told his parents that he wanted to marry her, his powerful father threatened his girlfriend's family.
+They refused to let her marry Chandran and she died by suicide.
+Heartbroken, he comes to spend some time in a guest house in the mountains.

-At the guest house, Chandran meets a small boy.
+There, he meets a small boy.
 He likes the boy and talks to him often.
-But the boy's mother is furious seeing Chandran interacting with the boy and beats him up and takes him home.
+But the boy's mother becomes furious seeing Chandran interacting with the boy.
+She beats him up and takes him home.
 Chandran is crestfallen at the situation.
-The guesthouse caretaker explains that the boy's mother Radha, was actually his aunt.
-The boy was Radha's elder sister, Sarasu's son.
-Sarasu died after giving birth to her son.
-Sarasu was cheated by a rich young man who had come to live in the guest house.
-Radha had since then started hating rich people, blaming them for her sister's death.
+The guesthouse caretaker explains that the boy's mother, Radha, is actually his aunt.
+Radha's elder sister, Sarasu, was taken advantage of by a rich young man who had come to live in the guesthouse.
+He left Sarasu pregnant and she died after giving birth to the boy.
+Radha began hating rich people, blaming them for her sister's death.

 Chandran had decided to marry a girl from a family that was not as rich as his, and since he liked Radha, he expressed his wish to marry her to her parents.
 Radha refuses the proposal and Chandran goes back home disheartened.
 Towards the end, she realizes he is sincere and agrees to marry him.